-- Marketing, promotion, negotiation and documentation for business purposes for customers of the Bank; - b.
+- a.
+Marketing, promotion, negotiation and documentation for business purposes for customers of the Bank; - b.
 Referring customer of the Bank to banks operating in Myanmar; and, - c.
 Monitoring and supervising offshore loans granted by the Bank.

-NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) AS AT 31 DECEMBER 2022 AND 2021 AND FOR THE YEARS THEN ENDED
+NOTES TO THE INTERIM FINANCIAL STATEMENTS (CONTINUED) AS AT 31 DECEMBER 2022 AND 2021 AND FOR THE THREE-MONTH AND TWELVE-MONTH PERIODS THEN ENDED